earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 Failure!
 You can see that on installation pip runs the `bdist_wheel` process which works ok, until we try to include our header file core.h.

+## MANIFEST.in

 You see, the python `sdist` process knows to include all the python files in a package into the source distribution, but it really has no idea about what other files are needed to build the project.
-In my perfect worl, it would be able to infer from some heuristics and the fact I told it in setup.py that to include_dirs=["mergefast"].
+In my perfect world, it would be able to infer from some heuristics to include_dirs=["mergefast"].

 That's not the world we live in though, so setuptools supports a `MANIFEST.in` file, where you describe all the extra files your package needs.

 ~~~{.ini caption="MANIFEST.in"}
 include mergefast/*.c